 In the water, sea grass waves in the current; schools of fish and turtles appearing to fly in water so clear it seems invisible.

 The upper portion of the river is a National Natural Landmark—some say it’s the most pristine spring run in the state.

-In the winter, you have a chance to spot deer in the woods or, as temperatures chill, manatees in Ichetucknee Springs State Park.
+In the winter, you have a chance to spot deer in the woods. otters in the water or, as temperatures chill, manatees in Ichetucknee Springs State Park.
 In March and April, it’s alligator gar breeding season and hundreds of the long prehistoric-looking fish gather.

 The canoe and kayak concession in Ichetucknee Springs State Park makes it easy to show up any morning and have a memorable two-hour kayak trip.
 At the end, an hourly shuttle takes you back to your car.